Dhruv-baner/Dhruv-baner/README.md

 **What I'm building:**
 - ML-powered investment analysis tools for regional economic opportunity mapping
 - NLP systems for analyzing large-scale policy discourse and organizational priorities
-- Using multi-agent systems to comprehensively solve real world challenges
+- Using multi-agent systems to comprehensively solve real-world challenges
 - Really interested in the tech startup space, as well as those supporting such ventures

 **Background:**
-- Finishing MSc Data Science at London School of Economics
+- Finishing MSc Data Science at the London School of Economics
 - Contributed to India's national AI Policy at Observer Research Foundation
 - Economics & International Relations background from Sciences Po Paris
 - Experience translating technical analysis into business and policy insights